What is this insect and where does it come from?

 Autumn – diet switches back to sugary foods i.e decaying fruits with less predation on insects and honey bees.

-Why is it a problem?
+10. Why is it such a problem?

-Will YLAH attack honey bees?
+11. Will YLAH attack honey bees?

 Yes.
 YLAH will not always attack honey bees on the wing when away from the hive, but once it has found a hive or wild colony in a tree, it will hawk the colony picking off bees when they leave.
 The message is spread and other YLAH arrive.
 Honey Bee colonies will go into stress and bees will not leave their hive.
-They consume all stores and then starve.
+They consume all their stores and then starve.
 It is important for beekeepers to plan their defences in preparation for YLAH arrival.

-Can I just put a hive entrance reducer or a mouse guard onto my hive?
+12. Can I just put a hive entrance reducer or a mouse guard onto my hive?

-No, these measures are not sufficient.
+No, this is not sufficient.

-What hive defence options are there?
+What are our hive defence options?

 Another method is the Electric Harp.
 Info to follow.

-Can I trap YLAH?
+13. Can I trap YLAH?

-Please look at the Non Native Species
+Please see the Non Native Species identification guide here:

 ID vespa velutina yellow-legged hornet